uptechteam/fe-cookbook/git-flow/rebase.md

 ```
 6. **Save and exit**: After making the desired changes, save the file and exit the editor.
 In command line, you can use `:wq` to save and exit.

+I know that Vim can be challenging to work in for people who are not familiar with it.
+In this article, we'll cover some fundamental topics like how to exit Vim, rather than quitting Vim.

+I will also include the command that you can use to reveal the corresponding help documentation.
+To do that, first we need to press ESC a few times, and run the command provided, for example, :h vim-modes, and press Enter.

+### How to Exit Vim
+Press ESC once (sometimes twice)
+Make sure you are using the English input method
+The next step depends on the current status and your expectations:
+If you didn't make any changes, type :q and press Enter/return
+If you made some changes and would like to keep them, type :wq and press Enter/return
+If you made some changes and would rather discard them, type :q! and press Enter/return
+If you want to understand in more detail how this works, let's dive in.

 ### Rebase onto a Different Branch

 To rebase your current branch onto a different branch: